inkVerb/VIP/501/Lesson-12.md

 Features to be added

-1. Add Pagination:
+1. Add filters to pieces.php:
-  - Media Library
+  - Order by (date published, title, id/started)
-  - Pieces & Trash
+  - Search (by ____, default title & content)
+  - Only:
+    - Published
+    - Pre-draft
+    - Redrafting
+    - Scheduled
-  - Series AJAX
+    - Title
 2. SEO per piece
   - Add code to the `<!-- SEO -->` section of in.head.php
   - Retrieve any featured image or shortened content from a piece